 There are between six and 15 themes in each category.
 None of Weebly’s themes are likely to blow your mind, but on the whole, they’re clean and stylish.
 You can easily switch your theme at any time, which is a great bonus and makes any redesigns pretty effortless.

-All Weebly’s themes are mobile responsive to give your visitors a great experience no matter what device they’re using.
+Unfortunately, Weebly’s themes are not mobile responsive.
 This is essential now that over half of global web traffic comes from mobile!

 In stark comparison, WordPress has thousands of themes in its Theme Directory.
 You can search by the layout you want, which features should be pre-installed, or by subject (such as blog, holiday, or portfolio).

 Whereas Weebly’s themes are all free, you’ll find a mix of free and premium WordPress themes.
 These vary massively in style and layout because they’re made by so many different people!

 Once you’ve chosen your theme, you need to make it your own – this is the really fun part!

 While Weebly makes it easy to add new elements, change text, and replace images, you’re limited by your theme.
 There are certain things you just can’t do, even compared to other website builders like Wix, which let you drag and drop things anywhere you like.